 - Poor coordination

-It is hard to say how many people have died from abusing Imodium AD.
-Statistics for overdose, health problems, and death when abusing Loperamide are not captured properly because drug screens in the emergency room do not detect it.
+It is hard to say how many people have died from abusing loperamide.
+Statistics for overdose, health problems, and death when abusing loperamide are not appropriately captured because drug screens in the emergency room do not detect it.

-Women’s Drug Rehab at Women’s Recovery Will Help You Avoid Problems
+Women’s Drug Rehab at Women’s Recovery Can Help with Loperamide Addiction

-Access to proper treatment will help you steer clear of any problems with loperamide.
+Access to proper treatment will help you avoid any problems with loperamide.
 For women, a dedicated women’s drug rehab may be especially helpful for effective recovery.
 A program of this type not only provides the proven treatment.
 It also includes options that fit the unique needs of women with substance problems.

 At Women’s Recovery, we specialize in quality care for women addicted to opioids or other substances.
-With our help, you will avoid the dangers of using unproven methods to treat your condition.
+With our help, you can avoid withdrawal symptoms and other loperamide side effects.
 You will also receive customized treatment that meets the specific requirements of your recovery.
-For more information on our available services, call us today at 833.754.0554.
-You can also reach us through our online form.
+For more information on our available services, call us today at 833.754.0554 or contact us online.